jedevc/fyp-report/report.md

 - `b` is forced to be a local variable, and to appear as part of a stack frame
 - `c` will be only initialised once, no matter whether it is local or global
 - `f` is forced to be inlined into all blocks that call it
-- `g` is forced to be a separate function, and function called by all blocks that call it
+- `g` is forced to be a separate function, and is function-called by all blocks that call it

 See **[Interpretation](#interpretation)** for more information on